 - 1. To be polite and respectful to all members of the school community. - 2.
-To listen to adults and each other, considering each other's feelings. - 3.
+To listen to adults and each other, considering other's feelings. - 3.
 To walk about the school quietly and calmly. - 4.
-To wait their turn to talk to members of staff and to each other. - 5.
+To wait their turn to talk. - 5.
 To value each other and work. - 6.
 To work and play cooperatively with each other. - 7.
 To tell the truth, to take responsibility for their own behaviour. - 8.
-To be able to say sorry when they have misbehaved or hurt someone. - 9.
+To be able to say sorry when they have not behaved in an appropriate way. - 9.
 To care for the school and its equipment and to report any damage they see. - 10.
 To show responsibility for giving a good impression of themselves and the school.